craigfay/changelog/README.md

 # Dec 10, 2019
 * When running docker compose in detached mode, you can use `docker-compose logs <container_name>` to see the logs for a specific container. `docker-compose logs` has [additional options](https://dev.to/kbariotis/dont-just-docker-compose-up-gff) to view logs flexibly.
+* "IIFE" is an abbreviation in the Javascript space for ["Immediately Invoked Function Expression"](https://en.wikipedia.org/wiki/Immediately_invoked_function_expression)

 # Dec 5, 2019
 * In Docker Compose, service environment variables are not available to the Dockerfiles at built time.
 Instead, you should use the the the [`args` suboption](https://docs.docker.com/compose/compose-file/#args).